 11. Financial Consulting

 Financial consulting overlaps somewhat with the financial strategy consulting we discussed above.
-The main difference, however, is that this category also includes independent financial consultants that work with individuals, families, and entrepreneurs.
+The main difference, however, is that this category also includes independent financial consultants who work with individuals, families, and entrepreneurs.

-As a financial consultant, you may help with everything from day-to-day expenses, investments, and taxes to cash-flow issues, insurance, and financial legalities.
+As a financial consultant, you may help with everything from day-to-day expenses, investments in precious metals, and taxes to cash-flow issues, insurance, and financial legalities.

 12. Career Consulting